Token Registry Subgraph

 There are many interesting queries that can be made.
 Here are some example queries:

-- What are all the document IDs and their surrender statuses in my Token Registries?
+- What are all the document IDs and their returned statuses in my Token Registries?

 {